-- 10.1 The budget for 2016/17 was approved in February 2016.
-At the same time financial projections for the following three years to 2019/20 were also reported.
-The budget for 2016/17 includes new savings and additional income totalling £858,000 for 2016/17 which are expected to increase in 2017/18.
-Some of these savings have started to accrue in 2015/16 which has contributed to the underspend now being reported in the year. - 10.2 The forward financial projections from 2017/18 onwards make assumptions around the future funding from government support and known commitments and changes to service expenditure.
+10.1 The budget for 2017/18 was approved in February 2017.
+At the same time financial projections for the following three years to 2020/21 were also reported.
+The budget for 2017/18 includes new savings and additional income totalling £558k for 2017/18 which are expected to increase to £805k in 2018/19 and £858k by 2020/21.
+Some of these savings have started to accrue in 2016/17 which has contributed to the underspend now being reported in the year.

+10.2 The forward financial projections from 2018/19 onwards make assumptions around the future funding from government support and known commitments and changes to service expenditure.
 The table below provides a summary of the current reported funding gaps for the next three years.

 Current Reported Funding Forecast

-2017/18 £000 2018/19 £000 2019/20 £000
+2018/19 £000 2019/20 £000 2020/21 £000

-Current Funding Gap/(surplus) 1 (645) 701 1,461
+Current Funding Gap/(surplus) (55) 716 1,260

 - 10.3 The forward projections of expenditure and income will be updated to take account of the outturn position and also other spending/income pressures that have been identified outside of the budget process.
-These will be reported to Members during 2016/17 as part of the Financial Strategy update to enable early preparation for the 2017/18 budget process. - 10.4 There are a number of financial risks that continue to face Local Authorities in terms of funding, for example the Local Retention of Business Rates and responding to spending pressures and changes in service demand.
-Some of the more significant and current risks that continue to face the Authority are as follows: - Funding Reductions Further funding reductions and the continued shift from central government support from Revenue Support Grant to local funding from retained business rate income and Council Tax; - New Homes Bonus The outcome of the consultation is yet to be announced, however it is almost certain that the scheme will reduce from a six year to four year scheme and also the funding being influenced by local planning decisions and Local Plan.
-Some of this risk is mitigated by the earmarked reserve which can be used to smooth the impact of movements in funding from the level assumed. - Business Rates The risk of funding fluctuations from business rates and the impact of appeals only exacerbates this risk, again this is mitigate at a local level by the earmarked reserve.
-A further risk in relation to business rates retention system is the review that will see changes to the system albeit keeping the impact fiscally neutral in that the amount of income collected through business rates will remain the same, however due to the significant proportion of small business hereditaments within the district, depending on the outcome of the review this could have a negative impact on the districts share of the income.
+These will be reported to Members during 2017/18 as part of the Financial Strategy update to enable early preparation for the 2018/19 budget process. - 10.4 There are a number of financial risks that continue to face Local Authorities in terms of funding, for example the Local Retention of Business Rates and responding to spending pressures and changes in service demand.
+Some of the more significant and current risks that continue to face the Authority are as follows: - Funding Reductions Further funding reductions and the continued shift from Central Government support from Revenue Support Grant to local funding from retained Business Rate income and Council Tax; - New Homes Bonus Following the results of the consultation undertaken, as expected the scheme will now reduce from six to four years over the next 2 years along with the introduction of the new national baseline for housing growth of 0.4% which will further reduce allocations.
+Some of this risk is however mitigated by the earmarked reserve which can be used to smooth the impact of movements in funding from the level assumed. - Business Rates The risk of funding fluctuations from business rates and the impact of appeals only exacerbates this risk, again this is mitigated at a local level by the earmarked reserve.
+A further risk in relation to the Business Rates Retention system is the review that will see changes to the system albeit keeping the impact fiscally neutral in that the amount of income collected through business rates will remain the same, however due to the significant proportion of small business hereditaments within the district, depending on the outcome of the review this could have a negative impact on the districts share of the income. - Savings the delivery of savings as currently factored into budgets and projections. - Income Income from a number of demand led services remains a financial risk that cannot be fully influenced by the Council. - Investment Returns Interest rates continue to be low and the delivery of investment returns is problematic with the choice of counterparty and period of exposure needing to be weighed on a daily basis in line with the treasury management strategy.
+Sound principles underpinned by professional guidance from treasury management advisors allows for a cautious but not complacent approach to investment returns.

-1 As reported in the 2016/17 Budget Report, February 2016 after updating for the approvals to car parking charges.
+&lt;sup>1 As reported in the 2016/17 Budget Report, February 2016 after updating for the approvals to car parking charges.